 Using Antennas to Watch CBS for Free

 Antennas can pick up free, over-the-air broadcasts of some channels.
 They’re an affordable option for accessing some of the most popular channels on TV.
+Of course, you have to be able to get good antenna reception where you live to pick up CBS, so this won’t be an option for everyone.

 A digital antenna is the only way to watch CBS free without cable.
 Once you have an antenna, you don’t need to pay for a membership fee or anything like that.